Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 Some other differences include:

 - ACLs can only be used to allow more access, not restrict access from the defaults
-- ACLs can be applied to to buckets and objects while policies can only be applied to buckets
+- ACLs can be applied to buckets and objects while policies can only be applied to buckets
 	- You can create bucket policies which only affect specific objects in the bucket.
 	- This also means that you will have to individually / recursively apply ACL changes to all objects in a bucket + the bucket itself.